 I think you’re being a little ridiculous.
 A tanning bed, really?!
 You realize tanning beds are super dangerous, right?
 They are one of the leading causes of skin cancer.
 And they’re huge and cumbersome.
-But regardless of all that, $1500 is a really big amount to spend on a gift, especially when you are struggling to save for a car for your wife.
+But regardless of all that, $1600 is a really big amount to spend on a gift, especially when you are struggling to save for a car for your wife.
 It’s ironic that SHE is the one driving the junker and you call HER selfish for not wanting to drop hundreds and hundreds of dollars on a really dumb gift for your very wealthy (I’m assuming) parents.

-Maybe after your Hawaii vacation, you could have a little album made with photos you take on the trip and give it to them with the thank-you letter, sharing some of your favorite moments of the trip, how meaningful it was to spend that time together, and how lucky you feel to have parents who are generous enough and able to create opportunities like a wonderful family trip to Hawaii.
+Maybe after your vacation, you could have a little album made with photos you take on the trip and give it to them with the thank-you letter, sharing some of your favorite moments of the trip, how meaningful it was to spend that time together, and how lucky you feel to have parents who are generous enough and able to create opportunities like a wonderful family trip.
 And then you can also include how much you and your wife continue to enjoy your truck and your home, both acquired only with their help.
 That will mean so much more to them than a tanning bed that might give them cancer.

 And then you and your wife should set a gift budget — decide how much you can afford to spend on gifts each, and then figure out about how much per person or per set of parents that breaks down to.
-If there are occasions — like weddings or retirements or milestone anniversaries — that don’t happen every year and you’d like to spend a little extra, decide now how high you’re willing to go on a very special gift, considering the lowest income you might make in a given year (ie. based on a 60K salary for you and not the 100K, which is not a guarantee).
+If there are occasions — like weddings or retirements or milestone anniversaries — that don’t happen every year and you’d like to spend a little extra, decide now how high you’re willing to go on a very special gift, considering the lowest income you might make in a given year (ie. based on your base salary and not your commissions, which is not a guarantee).